top of page

 about.

 I am a scholar, writer, and literary critic.
 I specialize in seventeenth- and eighteenth-century literature, although I write about a variety of topics across the humanities.
 My work has appeared in a range of academic journals, edited collections, and more generalist publications, while I have also published a monograph, Minds in Motion: Imagining Empiricism in Eighteenth-Century Travel Literature (2017; 2021), and the Broadview edition of Margaret Cavendish's Grounds of Natural Philosophy (2020).
-I am now at work on two new monographs: One on erratic thinking in the so-called 'Age of Reason,' and another on Cavendish and time.
+I am now at work on a new monograph, "Cavendish, Romantic: On Writing out of Time."

-I am an Associate Professor of English at National University of Singapore, where I've been based for the past decade.
+I am Associate Professor of English and Chair of Graduate Studies at National University of Singapore, where I've been based for the past decade.
 Previously, I completed my PhD and a postdoctoral fellowship at Fordham University in New York City and my BA at the University of California at Berkeley.
 I have lived, taught, and studied all over the world---including Bangkok, Paris, and Florence---and now split my time between Singapore, where I teach the best students on earth (really), and Oxford, where I spend as much time as possible in rare book archives.
-Across Michaelmas and Hilary terms 2022-23, I was a Sassoon Fellow at The Bodleian Library in Oxford, and, in 2024, I will be a Visiting Fellow at The Gender Institute and Humanities Research Centre at Australian National University.
+Across Michaelmas and Hilary terms 2022-23, I was a Sassoon Fellow at The Bodleian Library in Oxford, and, in 2024, I was a Visiting Fellow at The Gender Institute and Humanities Research Centre at ANU.
+I am also the incoming President of the International Margaret Cavendish Society.

 My interests in narrative and culture are wide-ranging, from seventeenth-century materialisms to contemporary historiography.
-However, much of my research focuses on the co-emergence of aesthetics and science.
-Specifically, I study how philosophical and scientific concepts are articulated in narrative and how durable those concepts are when they are translated into literary form and interrogated by a wide range of people.
-This focus on literature, aesthetics, and science means that I pay close attention to how eighteenth-century authors develop rhetorical strategies that are adequate to the demands of the earliest, most enthusiastic phases of British empiricism and, in turn, how science borrows the techniques of imaginative writing.
-It also entails that I think carefully about how literature corresponds to other forms of knowledge making at a time when disciplines themselves are just beginning to differentiate.
+However, much of my research focuses on the interrelations between literary and philosophical inquiry in the early modern period.
+Specifically, I study how philosophical and scientific concepts are translated into narrative and, in turn, how literature offers unique epistemological tools that allow individuals test, interrogate, and visualize abstract concepts.
+Broadly speaking, then, I am interested in how literature corresponds to other forms of knowledge making at a time when disciplines themselves are just beginning to differentiate.

-Authors of special interest -- that is, those with whom I have spent spectacular amounts of time -- include Margaret Cavendish, Jonathan Swift, Daniel Defoe, Samuel Johnson, and a whole crew of pirates and privateers (Dampier, Anson, and Exquemelin among them).
+Authors of special interest include Margaret Cavendish, Jonathan Swift, Daniel Defoe, Samuel Johnson, and a whole crew of pirates and privateers (Dampier, Anson, and Exquemelin among them).

 publications.